L-Theanine

 sleep preparation (when taken in the evening)

-Overall, L-theanine is one of the most well-studied calming amino acids.
+But, overall, L-theanine is one of the most well-studied calming amino acids.

 L-theanine may be considered if you: